PaulFinch/M0N1T0R/README.md

 - `$cred_pass` (The password is hashed, and can be generate with: `password_hash("password", PASSWORD_DEFAULT)`

 ### License
-The project is based on AdminLTE
+The project is based on AdminLTE.

 AdminLTE is an open source project by [AdminLTE.IO](https://adminlte.io) that is licensed under [MIT](http://opensource.org/licenses/MIT).
 AdminLTE.IO